 But there is more to it.
-There is something so special about the classic scrambled egg sandwich in Hong Kong.
+There is something so special about the HK classic scrambled egg sandwich.
 The egg is super silky and buttery.
 And the white bread is soft and pillowy, and it may be eaten as is or toasted.
 The combination of the two is just heaven!
 I always crave an egg sandwich and I have it at least once a week!
 That’s how good it is!

 So try one in the purest form.
 Or try one with ham, salty beef or satay beef.
 That’s the next level of deliciousness!

 This Hong Kong local food can be eaten for breakfast, lunch or afternoon tea time and it can be found at almost all cha chaang teng‘s.

 Where to eat scrambled eggs sandwich in Hong Kong

 - A Cup of Tea (我杯茶) ($) – the cafe in Wan Chai specializes in satay beef and egg sandwich

 - Lucky Star Coffee Shop (幸運星咖啡室) ($) – get take-away or eat-in at this updated cha chaang teng in Causeway Bay

 - Australian Dairy Company (澳洲牛奶公司) ($) – if you are not having the HK-style breakfast, try the egg sandwich in this busy cha chaang teng in Jordan